ic3-software/ic3-reporting-api/doc/Reference.md

 A theme is a preset package containing graphical appearance and functionality details used to customize the look of the dashboards.
-Theme entities include but not limited to are: color palette, typography font and size, default data formatter, default chart options, etc. A theme is actually a Javascript module packaged as a plugin.
+Theme entities include but not limited to are: color palette, typography font and size, default data formatter, default chart options, widget layouts, etc. A theme is actually a Javascript module packaged as a plugin.

 Refer to this [page](Theme.md) for more information.